schwi1996/2023_qds_AU/README.md

 ├── .gitignore        # Git ignore file
 ├── index.html        # Landing page, automatically redirects to welcome.html
 ├── 404.html          # 404, if page is not found
-├── script.txt        # The script from our presentation
+├── script.txt        # Script from our presentation
 └── README.md         # This file

 It has the following subfolders and files:
 ├── .git                            # Folder for git repo ├── img                             # Folder for images
-    /spotify.png                    # Pink spotify logo which takes you back to home page /target.svg                     # Appears on the songs page when you play an embed
+    /spotify.png                    # Pink spotify logo which takes you back to the home page /target.svg                     # Target which appears on the songs page, when you play an embed

 ├── pages                    # Folder for pages
-    /main.html               # Where user is redirected and provided the options to shuffle or choose a language /shuffledplay.html       # Where user is randomly given a song and can choose to shuffle /songs.html              # Where user can choose a language and how to sort the songs /template.html           # Template we based the other pages on
+    /main.html               # Page where user can redirect to shuffledplay.html or songs.html
+    /shuffledplay.html       # Page that gives the user a random song and the option to shuffle to a new random song /songs.html              # Page with filters to choose a language and order the songs /template.html           # Page template for other pages

-├── scripts                  # folder for scripts
+├── scripts                  # Folder for scripts
-    /main.js                 # script for the typing/scrolling feature on the main page /scrolltopbutton.js      # script for button which returns you to the top of the page /shuffledplay.js         # script that allows you to randomly select a new song /songs.js                # script that filters and displays the embeds for the top 50 songs of each language /writeToDB.js            # script that took the CSV and wrote the songs' data to firestore
+    /main.js                 # Displays scrolling feature on the main page /scrolltopbutton.js      # Adds button which returns you to the top of the page /shuffledplay.js         # Displays embed for a random song and allows you to reshuffle for a new song /songs.js                # Lists 50 songs and provides language/order filters /writeToDB.js            # Reads from a CSV and writes the data to Firestore

 ├── styles                   # Folder for styles
-    /main.css                # styling for the main page /shuffledplay.css        # styling for the shuffle play page /songs.css               # styling for the songs page and for the embeds
+    /main.css                # Styling for the main page /shuffledplay.css        # Styling for the shuffle play page /songs.css               # Styling for the songs page and for the embeds

 Firebase hosting files: